rdkcentral/firebolt-certification-app/docs/Configurations.md

 ### Background

-Different app types in FCA denote various categories or classifications of applications that can be tested using the platform.
+Different app types in FCA denote various SDK's of applications that can be tested using the platform.

 ### Setup

-- Define the app types as part of the configuration before initiating tests.
+- Define the app types as part of the configuration before initiating tests (AppType can be sent via the intent message) [Remote Execution](https://github.com/rdkcentral/firebolt-certification-app/blob/docs/Execution.md#remotely).
-- This may involve specifying the type of applocation under test, such as media apps, utility apps, etc.

 ### Usage